What You'll Learn

 To annualize a benefit, you take the total annual cost of the benefit and divide it by the total number of hours the employee is expected to work in a year.
 The DOL generally accepts 2,080 hours (52 weeks x 40 hours) as a standard full-time year for annualization purposes.

-So you can credit $4.62 per hour toward the fringe benefit obligation for that worker.
-If the required fringe rate is $18.50, you would still owe the remaining $13.88 per hour — either through additional bona fide plan contributions or cash payments.
+Example: Your company pays a monthly health insurance premium of $800 per employee.
+Annual cost: $800 x 12 = $9,600.
+Hourly credit: $9,600 / 2,080 = $4.62 per hour.
+If the required fringe rate is $18.50, you would still owe the remaining $13.88 per hour through additional plan contributions or cash payments.

 Important Annualization Rules